ashn-dot-dev/site/src/blog/2024-09-02-scripting-with-value-semantics-using-lumpy.md

 Scripting with Value Semantics Using Lumpy
 ==========================================

-For the past few weeks I have had a blast working on, [Lumpy](https://github.com/ashn-dot-dev/lumpy), a new scripting language featuring value semantics as the principal language feature.
+For the past few weeks I have had a blast working on [Lumpy](https://github.com/ashn-dot-dev/lumpy), a new scripting language featuring value semantics as the principal language feature.